ropensci/excluder/README.md

 # Check for preview rows
 qualtrics_text %>%
   check_preview()
-#> 2 out of 100 rows were collected as previews.
+#> 2 out of 100 rows included previews.
 It is highly recommended to exclude these rows before further checking.
 #> # A tibble: 2 x 16
 #> # Rowwise:
 #>   StartDate           EndDate             Status         IPAddress Progress